Completing your return: Steps 3 and 4

 ⬤ Line 22200 – Deduction for CPP or QPP contributions on self-employment income and other earnings

-Claim contributions you:
+Claim the CPP or QPP contributions that you:

 • have to make on self-employment and limited or non-active partnership income